-In Figure 1 we report our "preferred" lower bound markup measure labeled $\hat{\boldsymbol{m}}$ in II-c.
-The figure shows that in four product categories - toothbrushes, soft drinks, crackers, and grooming products - the mean lower bound markup ratio $\hat{\boldsymbol{m}}$ is on the order of 2.0 or higher.
-In three categories - analgesics, canned soups, and fabric softeners $-\hat{\boldsymbol{m}}$ averages between 1.60 and 2.00, while in six categories - oatmeal, cookies, snack crackers, tooth paste, cereals, and dish detergent - mean $\hat{\boldsymbol{m}}$ falls approximately in the range 1.40-1.60.
-For the remaining six categories - bottled juice, cheese, frozen juice, laundry detergents, frozen entrees, and canned tuna - the average lower bound markup ratio is less than 1.40.
-The categories with smallest $\hat{\boldsymbol{m}}$ are canned tuna (1.16), frozen entrees (1.21), and laundry detergents (1.22).
+toothbrushes, soft drinks, crackers, and grooming products-the mean lower-bound markup ratio $\hat{\mu}$ is on the order of 2.0 or higher.
+In three categories-analgesics, canned soups, and fabric softeners- $\hat{\mu}$ averages between 1.60 and 2.00, whereas in six categories-oatmeal, cookies, snack crackers, toothpaste, cereals, and dish detergent-mean $\hat{\mu}$ falls approximately in the range 1.40-1.60.
+For the remaining six categories-bottled juice, cheese, frozen juice, laundry detergents, frozen entrees, and canned tuna-the average lower-bound markup ratio is less than 1.40.
+The categories with smallest $\hat{\mu}$ are canned tuna (1.16), frozen entrees (1.21), and laundry detergents (1.22).

-Figure 1 provides a good deal of evidence that nationally branded products are sold at a substantial markup.
-In more than half of the categories, the average lower bound on the markup ratio is at least 1.40.
+Figure 7.1 provides a good deal of evidence that nationally branded products are sold at a substantial markup.
+In more than half of the categories, the average lower-bound on the markup ratio is at least 1.40.
 Since the measure we report here is conservative, true markup ratios are likely to be even higher.